Cyrken/html-css/modules/README.md

 ## Naming conventions

-There are a couple major naming conventions for modular CSS that help clarify the intent of our classes and help us visualize the HTML by just looking at the CSS classes.
+There are a couple major naming conventions for modular CSS that help clarify the intent of our classes and help us visualize the HTML by ust looking at the CSS classes.

 - [BEM](http://bem.info/)
 - [SMACSS](http://smacss.com/)